 ii.
 Ruler and warriors – military

 b.
-Compare with the Indo-Aryan ideal for society from the Rigveda, The Purusa Sukta:
+Vedic: The Indo-Aryan ideal for society from the Rigveda as found in the Purusha Sukta:

 c.
-The twice-born castes (upper three) access to the Vedic tradition
+The twice-born castes: upper three.
+Only they have full access to the Vedic tradition

 Hierarchical organization based partly on purity